cnadler86/micropython-camera-API/README.md

 ## Add camera configurations to your board (Optional, but recomended)
 To make things easier, add the following lines to your board config-file "mpconfigboard.h" with the respective pins and camera parameters.
 Otherwise you will need to pass all parameters during construction.
-Dont forget the empty line at the buttom.
+Don't forget the empty line at the buttom.

 ```
 #define MICROPY_CAMERA_PIN_D0       (15)